FluidNumerics/SELF/README.md

 Currently SELF is being developed from a refactoring of SELF-Fluids.

 ## Getting started
-[Join the SELF Discord Server](https://discord.gg/57aNxcpYMW) to get community support.
+[Join the HigherOrderMethods Discord Server](https://discord.gg/57aNxcpYMW) to get community support.

 ### Dependencies
 Before installing SELF, make sure your system has the following dependencies installed :